chrismaltby/gb-studio-site/content/docs/music.md

 Instruments 5 through 7 are intentionally left blank.

-The wave channel gets 8 instruments (from 8 to 15):
+Channel 3, the wave channel, has 8 instrument options:

 8. Buzzy (Source code calls this "random :P")
 9. Ringy (useful for SFX)